Koh Mak’s trails and hidden beaches are easy to explore by motorbike, biycyle or on foot.

 The Old House and Turtle Beach

-On foot, if you cut down onto the sand, past Happy Days and continue towards the end of the beach, you can pick up the forest trail to Turtle Beach.
+On foot, if you cut down onto the sand, past Happy Days and continue to about 150 metres from the end of the beach, you can pick up the forest trail to Turtle Beach.
 There may be a sign but if that has gone, look across to Koh Kham and if the building on the left of the island is visually straight in front of you, then the entrance to the trail is behind you.
 50 metres in, there is another of those concrete posts and an obvious path – join it heading left (and north) through the coconut trees and keep veering left on any fork option.

 You will find the water’s edge and mangroves switch to being on your right and as a marker, you’ll pass a gloriously gnarled heavily rooted tree at one point (as seen at the top of this page).
 Another 5 minutes or so and you arrive at Ao Tao Kai (Turtle Beach), a perfect place to take a dip, cool off and more than likely, be totally alone.

 The Original Community at Ao Ta Long

 Though now much depleted, the original community on Koh Mak is still based on the northern coast at Ao Ta Long.
 To reach it, head out the back of Koh Mak Resort pier, up the straight road to the crossroads by Baan Sabay and Kaklai Pool Bar and take a left.

 After a couple of kilometres of good road, you reach the wooden ramshackle houses dotted about under the trees or down by the water.
 There are rubber drying sheds, a unique collection of stilted houseboats high up in the air, lots of chickens and dogs but above all, a unique glimpse of a truly authentic Thai island village.